valencia21/valencia21.github.io/_posts/2022-06-08-statistical-rethinking-notes.markdown

 ## Sampling to summarize

 With a posterior distribution in hand, you are now tasked with summarizing and interpreting the posterior distribution.
-The questions you may ask can be usefuly sorted into the following three categories:
+The questions you may ask can be usefully sorted into the following three categories:

 1. Intervals of defined boundaries